vibe-view: interactive viewer

 • Atom radii / colours: choose between CPK (default), van der Waals, and unit-radius schemes.

-volume.density, volume.orbital, volume.spin, volume.elf, volume.difference, volume.generic
+volume.density, volume.orbital, volume.spin, volume.elf, volume.difference, volume.generic, volume.potential

 All volume kinds drive the same renderer: VTK marching cubes over the grid .dat payload, producing an isosurface at the configurable isovalue.
 Sidebar controls: